substance/interior/campaign.md

 We would also like to thank [Samo Korosec](http://dribbble.com/shots/158621-Rich-Text-Editor-Icons), [Tim Baumann](http://ot.substance.io) and [Remo Rauscher](http://vimeo.com/27730207) for their contributions.

+# Frequently asked questions

+**How is it different from Google Docs**

+Substance is different from google docs because we dont sell or give away your personal data.
+However unlike Google Docs Substance focuses on structured content composition, leaving the layout part to the system not the user.

 For any specific questions, please email us at: [info@substance.io](mailto:info@substance.io)
 Thank you,